By Robert B. Ekvall

 After high school and university in the United Stated he returned to the border area and submitted a request to the authorities to travel to and live in Taktsang Lhamo, an area he promised himself he would go to one day.
 Almost a year later and known as Sherab Dzondi, he arrives, fulfilling his dream, and settles in the village of Sechu in the fall of 1930.
 He makes friends with the village headman and enters into the rhythms of Tibetan daily life.
 It takes a year for him, his wife and son to build a house.
 The house is built of rocks and becomes the strongest and safest house in the village.

 Every chapter is a rambling telling of his relations with the people in his village and in the villages surrounding him.
 He describes many individuals and has names for them like Stretch Ears Jamtzen, Slab Face Richen, and Fence Teeth Wanjur.
 Eckvall describes hunting trips, how problems between villages are resolved, marauding bands of brigands, encroaching Chinese militia, the yearly butter festival and the cooking and eating of traditional Tibetan food.
 What is curious is that he does not tell us is anything about his wife and son.
 The other thing is he rarely preaches the gospel to his Tibetan friends.
 It is only after Ekvall does something the villagers view as especially helpful, like being the only one to shoot a Yak while on the hunt, or convincing a Chinese general not to attack, does the villagers request Ekvall preach.
-Of course Ekvall notices that when he preaches the Tibetan are fingering their malas and chanting quietly, not listening at all.
+Of course Ekvall notices that when he preaches the Tibetans are fingering their malas and chanting quietly, not listening at all.

 At the end he goes on a pilgrimage to Lhasa.
 When he returns to Sechu he finds his family is sick and he must leave the place he loves.
-When he leaves, his Tibetan friends tell him that he must hurry back to Sechu because he is one of them, except Ekvall cannot return because of the Chinese Communists invasion.
+When he leaves, his Tibetan friends tell him that he must hurry back to Sechu because he is one of them, except Ekvall cannot return because of the Chinese Communist invasion.
 This book puts you right there in the thick of a Tibetan culture that has been lost.
 I wish I could have been there.

 Robert B. Ekvall has written eleven books on Tibet.